Swallows and Amazons mugs make great Birthday presents or gifts for sailors

 Sophie Neville and Suzanna Hamilton confronting the Amazon Pirates on Wildcat Island in Swallows and Amazons

 Richard Pilbow says that the fantastic thing about filming Swallows and Amazons was that breakfast was served on location every morning, without fail, sending ‘a wonderful aroma across the set.’
-Huge English breakfasts were dished up by two chaps working for a location catering company from Pinewood to greet the film crew every morning, with bacon and eggs, mushrooms, sausages and tomatoes.
+Huge English breakfasts were dished up by John and Margaret, who worked for a location catering company from Pinewood, and greeted the film crew every morning, with bacon and eggs, mushrooms, sausages and tomatoes.
 And the fried bread was well fried.
-So, it didn’t really matter that we missed breakfast at the Oaklands Guest House in Ambleside.
-A bacon butty would we placed into my hand as soon as we reached the base camp on Coniston Water.
-I only wish our guest house had been nearer Peel Island where we spent so much of our time filming.

 I do believe my mother is still eating in the picture above.
 We all ate hugely to stave off the cold.
-You can see in the movie how much we enjoyed eating the iced buns before the Amazons attacked.
+You can see in the movie how much we enjoyed the iced buns before the Amazons attacked.

 Daphne Neville with Richard Pilbrow1